telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 1. Launch the Fiddler Everywhere client.

+1. Followm the **Sign in** link.
+You will land on the unified Telerik login form.

-1. Select **Sign in with Google** and authenticate on the Google Authentication page.
+1. From the unified Telerik login form, select **Sign in with Google** and authenticate on the Google Authentication page.

 1. After you successfully sign up, choose whether you want to become a trial user or purchase a subscription plan by selecting either the **Start Free Trial** or the **BUY NOW** link.